integraloftheday/Portfolio/projects/5WaveFunctionSolver.md

 ### Documentation
 All the documentation can be found here: [integraloftheday.github.io/WaveFunctionSolver/about.html](https://integraloftheday.github.io/WaveFunctionSolver/about.html)
-The documentation also includes a write up on how the nummerical solver was derived and implemented.
+The documentation also includes a write up on how the numerical solver was derived and implemented.

 ### Images